khalidrahmani/jaderp/doc/search_view.rst

 Working with the search view: creating new inputs
 -------------------------------------------------

-The primary component of search views, as with all other OpenERP views, are inputs.
+The primary component of search views, as with all other Jad views, are inputs.
 The search view has two types of inputs — filters and fields — but only one is easly customizable: fields.

-The mapping from OpenERP field types (and widgets) to search view objects is stored in the ``openerp.web.search.fields`` :js:class:`~openerp.web.Registry` where new field types and widgets can be added.
+The mapping from Jad field types (and widgets) to search view objects is stored in the ``openerp.web.search.fields`` :js:class:`~openerp.web.Registry` where new field types and widgets can be added.